surreallis/advanced-clash-launcher/README.md

 * An option to automatically use the combos detected.
 * Improved quad toon handling, and toon build knowledge.
 * Automatic detection of gags used by other toons.
+* Support for other servers (ODS, TVS, etc.) - probably will never do that tbh

 ## Advanced usage
 ### Under the hood